New Jersey’s Black Heritage Destinations Along the Delaware River

 Camden

-See a spiritual and civic center of the Camden community—the Macedonia African Methodist Episcopal Church.
+See a spiritual and civic center of the Camden community – the Macedonia African Methodist Episcopal Church.
 Established in 1832, it’s the oldest Black church in Camden, situated in the city’s earliest Black settlement, the Fettersville neighborhood.
 Reverend Thomas Clement Oliver, one of New Jersey’s foremost Underground Railroad operatives, used the church as a safe house for “fugitive slaves” traveling north.
+(Address: 261 Spruce Street, Camden).

 Burlington County/City

-Called "the Cradle of Emancipation," Burlington County possesses an outstanding Black historical presence and a number of sites, especially in Burlington city itself.
-Make a thought-provoking day of Burlington County’s self-guided African-American history tour, with many of the 16 stops linked to the Underground Railroad.
+Called "the Cradle of Emancipation," Burlington County possesses an outstanding Black historical presence and a number of sites, especially in the city of Burlington itself.
+Make a thought-provoking day of Burlington County’s self-guided African-American history tour (available on the county website), with many of the 16 stops linked to the Underground Railroad.

 You’ll find sites like the historically all-Black settlement of Timbuctoo and the Oliver Cromwell House, home of the decorated Black soldier who fought under George Washington in the American Revolution and was by his side during the famous crossing of the Delaware River.